nunocachada/twitter-bot/readme.md

 ## Create a Twitter Bot for Your Event using Node.js, Twitter API v2, and node-cron

-Let's build a Twitter bot that will tweet for us.
-We will use an imaginary event for demo purposes.

 In this tutorial, we will build a Twitter bot that automatically generates and posts tweets for an upcoming event.
 For demo purposes we will use an imaginary event.

 ### Requirements